 Morton Scow gave the fixer a withering glare.
 "I've underestimated you?
 Now, if there was violence... a riot, and property damage... well, I'll bet Peppermill's ghetto holdings are insured, no doubt.
 Over-insured?
 And that anybody left who doesn't get burned out or looted will be really happy to get anything for their properties, right?
-So Peppermill and Cato get plenty of cleared ground at a bargain price, covered by the Coalition, and government money for redevelopment... but you wouldn't know anything about that, Tom, would you?
+So Peppermill and Cato get plenty of cleared ground at a bargain price, covered by the Coalition, and government money from good ol’ Uncle Joe in Washington and our Republican legislature in Cap City for redevelopment... but you wouldn't know anything about that, Tom, would you?
 I mean... how shitty can human beans become?"

 Rayna interrupted his train of accusations.
 "Folks, I've seen enough.
 I have to introduce the Catfish as soon as Doctor Windy up there winds down.
 Paul, Morty, I promise we'll work through things fully now that this sleazy little episode's out in the open.
 I only note the co-operation of a nominally Democratic mayor with a Republican governor," she nodded towards the reporter.
 "Use that as you will..."

 "Not to mention the Coalition's own fundraiser..."
 Anne couldn't help but add.
 “Doesn’t Morrow still sign the checks?”

 "You don't have anything on me.
 Nothing!"
 Beedle insisted.
 "But if you're going to detain me any longer, I demand the presence of an attorney!"